TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEform/Index.rst

          string / getText

    Description
-         (Since TYPO3 4.6) Specifies a description for the sheet shown in the FlexForm.
+         Specifies a description for the sheet shown in the FlexForm.

 .. container:: table-row